qkqpttgf/OneManager-php/readme.md

 1. Start web service on your server (httpd or other), make sure you can visit it.

-2. Make the rewrite works, the rule is in .htaccess file, make sure any query redirect to index.php.
+2. Install (or Enable) rewrite_module (or RewriteEngine, or URL_rewrite).

 3. Upload code.

+4. Make the rewrite works, the rule is in .htaccess file (IIS rule in web.config file), make sure any query redirect to index.php.

-4. Change the file .data/config.php can be read&write (666 is suggested).
+5. Change the file .data/config.php can be read&write (666 is suggested).

-5. View the website in chrome or other.
+6. View the website in chrome or other.

 ----